Cambridge Five: Anthony Blunt

 Anthony Blunt was a former Surveyor of the King's Pictures and later Queen's Pictures for the royal art collection.
 He served as an MI5 member and supplied secret information to the KGB, while also providing warnings to fellow agents of certain counterintelligence that could potentially endanger them.

 In 1964, MI5 received information from the American Michael Whitney Straight pointing to Blunt's espionage; the two had known each other at Cambridge some thirty years before and Blunt recruited Straight as a spy.

 Blunt was interrogated by MI5 and confessed in exchange for immunity from prosecution.
-As he was—by 1964—without access to classified information, he had secretly been granted immunity by the Attorney General, in exchange for revealing everything he knew.
+As he was – by 1964 – without access to classified information, he had secretly been granted immunity by the Attorney General, in exchange for revealing everything he knew.
 Peter Wright, one of Blunt's interrogators, describes in his book Spycatcher how Blunt was evasive and only made admissions grudgingly, when confronted with the undeniable.

 By 1979, Blunt was publicly accused of being a Soviet agent by investigative journalist Andrew Boyle, in his book Climate of Treason.
 In November 1979, Prime Minister Margaret Thatcher admitted to the House of Commons that Blunt had confessed to being a Soviet spy fifteen years previously.

 The term "Five" began to be used in 1961, when KGB defector Anatoliy Golitsyn named Maclean and Burgess as part of a "Ring of Five", with Philby a "probable" third, alongside two other agents whom he did not know.

 Of all the information provided by Golitsyn, the only item that was ever independently confirmed was the Soviet affiliation of John Vassall.
-Vassall was a relatively low-ranking spy whom some researchers believe may have been sacrificed to protect a more senior one.
+Vassall was a relatively low-ranking spy who some researchers believe may have been sacrificed to protect a more senior one.

 At the time of Golitsyn's defection, Philby had already been accused in the press and was living in Beirut, Lebanon, a country with no extradition agreement with Britain.
 Select members of MI5 and MI6 already knew Philby to be a spy from Venona project decryptions.
 Golitsyn also provided other information, such as the claim that Harold Wilson (then Prime Minister) was a KGB agent.

 Golitsyn's reliability remains a controversial subject and as such, there is little certainty of the number of agents he assigned to the Cambridge spy ring.
 To add to the confusion, when Blunt finally confessed, he named several other people as having been recruited by him.

 Blunt wrote his memoirs but insisted they not be released until 25 years after his death.
 They were made public by the British Library in 2009.
 The manuscript indicated that he regretted having passed information to the Soviets because of the way it eventually affected his life, that he believed that the government would never reveal his treachery and that he had dismissed suicide as "cowardly".
 Christopher Andrew felt that the regret was shallow, and that he found an "unwillingness to acknowledge the evil he had served in spying for Stalin".